IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

  	![alt text](images/curlResponse.png "API Response")

-5. Replay this scenario in order to test all APIs in this banking product.
-Other APIs input parameters can be found in the JSON output of the **GET /customers/{customerID}** operation request.
+5. Replay this scenario in order to test all operations in this banking API.
+Other operations input parameters can be found in the JSON output of the **GET /customers/{customerID}** operation request.

 ---

 :thumbsup: Congratulations!
-You have successfully discovered and tested the Banking APIs.
+You have successfully discovered and tested the banking API.

 ---